 Though it may take months to fully recover from the surgery, you can take steps to speed up bone healing.
 First, it’s important to avoid activities that put a lot of stress on the joints.
 These include running, jumping, and engaging in contact sports.
 If you’re not sure if an activity is safe for you to do, ask your surgeon.

 Adhere to your exercise regimen, as instructed by the physical therapist.
 If your joints hurt, take a rest and don’t push yourself too hard.
 Apart from these, maintain your health from the inside – consume a well-balanced diet rich in calcium, vitamins, and proteins.

 Giving a new life to dead bones

 It’s hard to imagine that your bones may die due to a lack of blood supply, and you’ll be unable to perform your daily activities.
 Moreover, even movements as simple as walking and running will be challenging and taxing.

 The risk of bone collapse becomes higher as avascular necrosis worsens.
 Hence, timely diagnosis and treatment are crucial to preventing bone death.
 Thankfully, core hip decompression with stem cell therapy helps restore circulation to the femoral head, providing a new life.

 We hope the crucial points we shared in this blog can help you understand more about AVN and its treatment.
 Though factual and vetted by a doctor, the information we provide should never replace a medical consultation.
-If you wish to learn more about AVN and core hip decompression, you can book a consultation with Dr Andrew Dutton at (+65) 6836 8000.
+If you wish to learn more about AVN and core hip decompression, you can book a consultation with A/Professor Andrew Dutton at (+65) 6836 8000.